 If you wish to discuss you options for a debt consolidation loan call us today on 0800 000 724 or Apply now

 Electricity is something that every Kiwi home needs and the annual power prices can vary by up to $500 per year depending on the company you use.
 But don’t worry there is help available for you to use.
 Below are some handy links to websites that compare power prices around New Zealand:

 Budgeting Tips #2: It is also important to check any customer satisfaction survey’s that have been completed to see how happy the customers are with the service provided.

-Like electricity most kiwi homes have the internet and this was used heavily during our recent lockdown.
-Again prices vary and savings of up to $500 per year can be made, but once again you get what you pay for so before just choosing the cheapest option you will need to check the customer satisfaction surveys.
-Some handy websites to compare internet are below:
+Like electricity, most kiwi homes have the internet and this was used heavily during our recent lockdown.
+Again prices vary and savings can be made, but once again you get what you pay for so before just choosing the cheapest option you will need to check the customer satisfaction surveys.
+Some handy websites to compare the internet are below: